This post may contain affiliate links. Please read our disclosure policy.

 Pan-fry the dumplings:

-• Preheat a ceramic or non-stick large skillet over medium heat, until it feels warm.
-Add 1.5 tbsp oil.
-Pan fry the dumplings in 2 separate batches so they won’t stick together and are easier to flip.
-Pan fry the first side for 3 minutes and flip side for an additional 3 minutes or until golden brown and crispy.
-Repeat the process for the second batch, add more oil, if needed.
+• Preheat a ceramic or nonstick skillet over medium heat until warm.
+Add 1.5 tablespoons of oil.
+Pan-fry the dumplings in two separate batches, 3 minutes per side, until golden brown and crispy.
+Leave space between dumplings so they don't stick.
+Repeat with the second batch, adding more oil if needed.

 Air-fry the dumplings: